initc3/auditee/docs/examples.rst

 In step 2 above, how can one be certain that the correct public key is uploaded to the cloud?

-**In this modified example, remote attestation is used to prove that the enclave is genuine and moreover to prove that the public key comes from the an enclave that was built from a trusted source code.**
+.. note:: In this modified example, remote attestation is used to prove that the enclave
+    is genuine and moreover to prove that the public key comes from the an enclave that was built from a trusted source code.

 .. ---
 ..